Doping a fractional quantum anomalous Hall insulator: Doping in the anyon near : chiral superconductor

 Now let us think about the fate of $f_3$ with zero external magnetic field (i.e. $\nabla \times \bs{A} = 0$).
 After tripling the unit cell, the flux seen by $f_3$ is $2\pi (-1 + \frac{3}{2} \delta)$ while the lattice filling is $2 - 3 \delta$.
 By the Streda formula, part of the $f_3$ partons with total lattice filling $2 + \frac{3}{2} \delta$ (in the tripled unit cell) will fill the $C_3 = 1$ Chern band and continue to form a Chern insulator.
 The remaining $f_3$ partons have lattice filling $- \frac{9}{2} \delta$ and see an emergent magnetic field with strength $\frac{3}{2} \delta$.
 Since $\delta > 0$ is small, it is useful to perform a particle-hole transformation such that $\psi$ creates holes relative to the filled $C_3 = 1$ Chern band for $f_3$.
 After integrating out the filled band, we obtain the Lagrangian for $\psi$:

 In the effective theory above, single electron excitations are gapped out.
 In the gapless sector, the elementary gauge-invariant excitation that carries physical charge is the Cooper pair, which can be represented as $\psi^3 \mathcal{M}^{\dagger}_b$ where $\mathcal{M}^{\dagger}_b$ is a monopole operator that inserts $2\pi$-flux of $b$.
-From this perspective, it is natural for the Cooper pairs to condense and form a superconductor.
+From the Lagrangian, we see that $\psi^3$ carries charge $3$ under $A$ and charge $-3$ under $b$.
+On the other hand, the Chern-Simons term for $b$ implies that the bare monopole operator $M^\dagger_b$ carries charge $3$ under $b$ and charge $-1$ under $A$.
+Therefore the composite operator $\psi^3 \mathcal{M}^{\dagger}_b$ carries charge 2 under $A$ but no charge under $b$, allowing us to identify it with the gauge-invariant Cooper pair operator.
+Since the minimal-charge gauge-invariant excitation is a Cooper pair, it is natural for them to condense at finite density and form a superconductor.
 This expectation is confirmed by a careful analysis of the $\psi$ sector.
-Since $\nu_{\psi} = \frac{9}{2} \delta$ and the flux seen by $\psi$ is $-\frac{3}{2} \delta$, the $\psi$ sector prefers to form the level = -3 IQH state with a gap proportional to $\delta$.
-The low energy effective Lagrangian therefore reduces to
+Since $\nu_{\psi} = \frac{9}{2} \delta$ and the flux seen by $\psi$ is $-\frac{3}{2} \delta$, the $\psi$ fermions fill $-3$ Landau levels at the mean-field level and form the $\nu = -3$ integer quantum Hall state, with a gap proportional to $\delta$.
+Going beyond mean-field, we can integrate out the filled Landau levels and generate the low energy effective Lagrangian

 The integral over $b$ Higgses the $U(1)$ gauge group associated with the external gauge field $A$ down to $\mathbb{Z}_2$.
 Therefore, this state is a charge-2 superconductor.
 The presence of the gravitational Chern-Simons term signals a quantized thermal Hall conductivity $\kappa_{xy}$.
 Note that the thermal Hall response $\kappa_Q = \frac{1}{2} \frac{\pi^2}{3} k_B^2 T$ of a single $p+ip$ topological superconductor corresponds to a term $\textrm{CS}_g$.
 Thus the superconductor we get has a thermal Hall response $\kappa_{xy} = - 4\kappa_Q$.
 The sign of the thermal Hall conductivity is negative: the meaning of this is that the sign is negative relative to the sign of the electrical Hall conductivity of the parent FQAH state at $2/3$ filling.
 Note that this FQAH state has $\kappa_{xy} = 0$ due to the presence of counter-propagating edge states.